How to Play Roulette Online

 • High or Low: Most roulette tables are numbered 36, with 1-18 falling into the low category and 19-36 considered high.
 Another even-money bet that is good for beginners.

 • Dozens: The numbers on a roulette table are also divided into dozens, with 1-12 in the first dozen, 13-24 in the second dozen, and 25 to 36 in the third dozen.
-Like column bets, one dozen pays out at 2 to 1.
+Like column wagers, one dozen pays out at 2 to 1.

 INSIDE BETS